 Think your pup has what it takes to become a herding dog?
 According to the Daily Puppy, although herding dogs are born with the ability to herd, they also need a lot of training to do the job properly, most dogs being trained from a young age.
 Firstly, they must understand basic commands such as ‘sit’, ‘lie down’ and ‘stay’, before learning herding calls such as ‘come by’ which turns the dog back clockwise, and ‘that’ll do’ which prompts the dog to stop and slowly return to you.
 Practice these alone at first, before slowly introducing your four-legged friend to the herd.

 Is your dog your hero?
 Whether your furry friend has a job or not, every pup is special to us and deserves to have the best life possible, so it’s important to make sure they have suitable pet insurance (Please note, we will not cover dogs that 'work' as part of the owner's job or employment).
 Here at Asda Money we have a range of pet insurance cover types available.
-Find out more about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend